ElektraInitiative/libelektra/src/tools/web/elektrad/README.md

 A server that provides an [HTTP API](http://docs.elektrad.apiary.io) to access Elektra remotely, built using [Go](https://golang.org).

+## Lifetime of KDB handles

+Instantiating a KDB Handle for every request is expensive, espescially for big KDB databases, and prevents handling of conflicts.
+To mitigate this issue sessions with an associated handle are created.
+One hour after the last request these sessions are destroyed and the KDB handle is closed.

 ## Source structure

 `*_handler.go` files contain the HTTP handler functions.